Computer Science - Year 13

 Computer Science Overview

-This unit will explore how computers can be used to solve problems and programs can be written to solve them using the programming constructs of sequence, iteration and selection using both procedural/imperative and object oriented techniques.
-Students will learn the features that make a problem solvable by computational methods using decomposition and abstraction and apply their knowledge of backtracking, data mining, heuristics, performance modeling, pipelining and visualisation to solve problems.
+Students will learn the features that make a problem solvable by computational methods using decomposition and abstraction and apply their knowledge of backtracking, data mining, heuristics, performance modeling, pipelining and visualisation to solve problems, with particular reference to and reflection on how these methods have been used in their NEA.

 1. Students sit an assessment test comprising questions similar to those found on the A level exam paper